-Interestingly, the U.S. Travel Association represents other travel companies, such as hotels, that are routinely allowed to quote a low “base” rate and then add taxes and mandatory resort fees to their prices.
-The reason: Hotels are regulated at the state level, and the Federal Trade Commission can’t control a rate, as initially advertised.
+Interestingly, the U.S. Travel Association represents other travel companies, such as hotels, that routinely quote a low “base” rate and then add taxes and mandatory resort fees to their prices.
+The reason: Hotels operate under state-level regulation, and the Federal Trade Commission can’t control a rate as initially advertised

-“The Senate version would at least come closer to the concept of transparency, but the real question is: How far do we want government to go in regulating every aspect of our lives?”
+“The Senate version would at least come closer to the concept of transparency.
+The real question is: How far do we want government to go in regulating every aspect of our lives?”

 So there you have it.
-The choices are: Give the airline industry permission to lie about its prices, or punish airlines by doubling the fines for misrepresenting their fares.
+The choices are: Give the airline industry permission to lie about its prices.
+Alternatively, punish airlines by doubling the fines for misrepresenting their fares.
 Two somewhat extreme solutions.